International Studies Major

 Seaver College offers a bachelor of arts degree in international studies, which is an interdisciplinary major that merges language skills with substantive training in international political economy and intercultural studies with an opportunity to gain regional expertise.
 Students further specialize in either Regional Studies or Global Politics.

 The international studies major is designed for students who may enter such fields such as diplomacy, government service, multinational organizations, NGOs, and international religious and humanitarian service.
-It also provides a solid foundation for students wishing to pursue graduate degrees or to enter the job market for further experience and training in multicultural contexts.
+It also provides a solid foundation for students wishing to pursue graduate degrees or engage in post-graduate experience and training in multicultural contexts.

 The international studies program is overseen by the International Studies Council, which draws experts from across the various academic divisions at Seaver College.
 The primary aim of the international studies major is to: